pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Installation
 ~~~~~~~~~~~~
-* Make sure Python and the Arcade library are installed.
+* Make sure Python 3.6 or greater is instealled.
-* Make sure you are using Python 3.6 or greater.
+* Make sure the Arcade library 2.0.4 or greater is installed.
-* Install Arcade with ``pip install arcade`` on Windows
+  Install Arcade with ``pip install arcade`` on Windows
   or ``pip3 install arcade`` on Mac/Linux.
 Or install via a venv.
-* Download bundle with images and sounds from `kenney.nl`_
+* `Download the bundle with code, images, and sounds <../../_static/platform_tutorial.zip>`_.
+  (Images are from `kenney.nl`_.)

 .. _kenney.nl: https://kenney.nl/

 Open a Window
 ~~~~~~~~~~~~~

 This example shows how to open a window.
 Take some time and:

 * Change the screen size
 * Change the title
 * Change the background color

-  * :ref:`color`
+  * Documentation for :ref:`color`
-  * :ref:`csscolor`
+  * Documentation for :ref:`csscolor`

-It is possible to have a :ref:`resizable_window`, but there are more interesting things we can do in first.
+It is possible to have a :ref:`resizable_window`, but there are more interesting things we can do first.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/01_open_window.py
     :caption: Open a Window